 Her work can be found in several museum collections including the San Francisco Museum of Modern Art, the Amon Carter Museum in Fort Worth, the Houston Museum of Fine Arts, The Birmingham Museum of Art, and the Smithsonian Institution.
 She exhibits her work internationally.

-Patricia D. Richards is currently on sabbatical for the 2016-2017 school year working on a special research project in Cuba.
+Patricia D. Richards has returned from her sabbatical for the 2016-2017 school year, where she has been working on a special research project in Cuba.